obehr/phoniebox_hat/README.md

  - Amplifier (PAM8406)
  - LED open drain buffers
  - Button inputs with hardware debounce
- - Screw clamps for connecting button and LEDs
+ - Screw clamps for connecting buttons and LEDs
- - Pin header for RFID-RC522
+ - Pin headers for RFID-RC522 and I2C
- - Reverse engineered OnOffSHIM circuit (the SHIM is awesome but I didn't want a separate PCB)
+ - Battery disconnect circuit (the OnOff SHIM is awesome but I didn't want a separate PCB)

 The PCB complies to the official [HAT specification](https://github.com/raspberrypi/hats).
 Schematic and layout are done in KiCad 6.0.